 M-OA 203 Computer Applications (3) Provides an overview of computer applications including a brief introduction to computer concepts and Microsoft Windows.
 Provides training in current Microsoft Office software, which includes Word, Excel, Access, PowerPoint, and integration of these applications.

 Prerequisite: Basic keyboarding proficiency (one semester of keyboarding).

 M-OA 204 Advanced Computer Applications (3) Provides advanced training in current Microsoft Office software, which includes Word, Excel, Access, PowerPoint, and integration of these applications.
 Prerequisite: Basic keyboarding proficiency (one semester of keyboarding) and familiarity with the fundamentals of Word, Excel, Access, and PowerPoint.

 M-OA 205 Accounting I (3) Provides an introduction to a double-entry system of accounting.
 Study includes double-entry process of recording business transactions, journalizing and posting, special journals and subsidiary ledgers.
-Practical experience in record keeping will be given through completion of an accounting packet.

 M-OA 206 Accounting II (3) A continuation of the basic accounting principles applied to receivables, long-term assets, payroll, and current liabilities.
 Students will learn accounting terminology and procedures dealing specifically with accounting for a medium-scale wholesale-retail business.
-Practical experience in record keeping will be given through completion of an accounting packet.

-M-OA 210 Machine Transcription (2) Designed to help students become more proficient in transcribing memos, letters, and other documents.
+M-OA 211 Machine Transcription (2) Designed to help students become more proficient in transcribing memos, letters, and other documents.
 This course also includes exercises to improve language arts skills.
 Prerequisite: Basic keyboarding proficiency (one semester of keyboarding).